 The common household products that are misused as inhalants are legally available for their intended and legitimate uses.
 Many state legislatures have attempted to deter youth who buy legal products to get high by placing restriction on the sale of these products to minors.

-Even though some substances are not currently controlled by the Controlled Substances Act, they pose risks to individuals who misuse them.
+Even though some substances are not currently controlled by the Controlled Substances Act, they pose risks to individuals who abuse them.
+The following section describes these drugs and their associated risks.